Twijn/cc-misc/cmd.md

 # cmd

 Command-line interface module for ComputerCraft that provides a REPL-style command processor with support for custom commands, autocompletion, and command history.
-Features: Built-in commands (clear, exit, help), command history navigation, tab autocompletion for commands and arguments, colored output for different message types, table pretty-printing functionality, and string utility functions (split, startsWith).
+Features: Built-in commands (clear, exit, help), command history navigation, tab autocompletion for commands and arguments, colored output for different message types, table pretty-printing functionality, pager for long output, and string utility functions.

 ## Examples